boldsuck/haveno-reto-docs/docs/haveno-ui/DirectBindTor.md

 ## Whonix

-We need to configure 2 files on the Whonix system.
-In the different Whonix types, the two files to be edited are in different places.<br>
+On Whonix systems we need to configure 2 files.
+In the different Whonix types, the two files to be edited are in different places.
+Further details please see the two Whonix WiKi links.<br>
-If using Qubes-Whonix read (1.
-Whonix Wiki-Link) how to get your IP!
+If you use Qubes-Whonix, read there how to get your `TARGET` IP! `qubesdb-read /qubes-ip`

 1. [Create a HiddenService on Whonix-Gateway](https://www.whonix.org/wiki/Onion_Services#Step_2:_Edit_Tor_Configuration)
 2. [Open Whonix-Workstation Firewall Port 9999](https://www.whonix.org/wiki/Onion_Services#Step_2:_Open_Whonix-Workstation_Firewall_Port)